devix05/devix05/README.md

-# Hi 👋 My name is Matej and I'm a Programmer 💻
+# Hi 👋 My name is Devix and I'm a Programmer 💻

 ### 🧠 About me
 - 💡 I love coding and learning new things